-Further information about the settings of the digital inputs can be found in section 8.3.1.6 "Digital inputs" on page 32.
+Further information about the settings of the digital inputs can be found in section 8.2.1.6 "Digital inputs" on page 28.

-7.10 RC protection for relay
+7.12 RC protection for relay

 When connecting to the relays, note that inductive loads must be suppressed.
-If this is not possible, the relay contact on the device terminal must be protected by an RC protective circuit / interference suppression element
+If this is not possible, the relay contact on the device terminal must be protected by an RC protective circuit / interference suppression element.

+If devices with inductive loads from a nominal current of 1 A are connected to a relay, the contacts in the relay may become bonded.
 Thus, the device will operate in an uncontrolled manner.
 To prevent bonding if the load circuit suffers a short-circuit, the relays must be protected separately on the maximum relay switching current.

-✓ You would like to connect an inductive load to the relay.
+$\checkmark$ You would like to connect an inductive load to the relay.

 - 1. Switch off the device. - 2.
-Clamp the interference suppression element parallel to the inductive load. - Should it prove impossible to perform point 2, clamp the interference 3. suppression element parallel to the relay output.

-RC protection for relay connected.
+Clamp the interference suppression element parallel to the inductive load. - 3.
+Should it prove impossible to perform point 2, clamp the interference suppression element parallel to the relay output. - $\checkmark$ RC protection for relay connected.

-7.11 Connecting Ethernet
+7.13 Connecting Ethernet